Twins vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and Eugenio Suarez ready for the final of a four-game series against Byron Buxton and the Minnesota Twins on Thursday at T-Mobile Park.
+The Seattle Mariners and J.P.
+Crawford ready for the first of a three-game series against Byron Buxton and the Minnesota Twins on Monday at Target Field.

-The Mariners are the favorite in this one, at -135, while the underdog Twins have +110 odds to play spoiler.
-A 7.5-run over/under is set for the matchup.
+Oddsmakers list the Mariners as -115 favorites on the moneyline, while giving the underdog Twins -105 moneyline odds to win.
+The total is 8 runs for the game (with -115 odds to hit the over and -105 odds on the under).

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.